 - Increased magnesium absorption

 Why I Love It

 To get away!
-Honestly, after the nonstop business of the last two years with weddings, family and just life, I felt desperate for a space that was cut off from the world and free of intrusion.
+Honestly, after the nonstop busyness of the last two years with weddings, family, and just life, I felt desperate for a space that was cut off from the world and free of intrusion.
 Sensory deprivation always fascinated me and I was curious to see if it would improve my meditation practice.
 After just one 60-minute float, I was hooked.
-In fact, the benefits for me personally were so profound that my husband basically told me to go every month, which of course I did not attest to :P
+In fact, the benefits for me personally were so profound that my husband basically told me to go every month, which of course I did not attest to!

 Once I was able to rise above these silly fears, the silence and weightlessness took my mind, body, and soul to a state of deep relaxation I had never quite experienced before.
 My ears relaxed with no sound waves to funnel.
 My eyes felt so light with no sights to see.
 My body and muscles were completely weightless and my brain was able to simply be without the constant influx of sensory information coming in at me.
 This feeling alone was truly priceless, even with the nonsense thoughts that continued to drift on and off in my mind.

-Although I didn’t fully notice these benefits while I was in my first float, I now am able to dive right into my floats and relax right away.
-While it can still take time to release my focus from the nonstop ticker of thoughts racing through my mind, it’s become easier with practice and patience.
-Half of the time I fall asleep or think that I am sleeping, but to be honest, it’s hard to really know.
-Guess you’ll just have to experience it for yourself ;)
+Although I didn’t fully notice these benefits while I was in my first float, I now am able to dive right into my floats and relax more quickly.
+And while it can still take time to shift my focus from the nonstop ticker of thoughts racing through my mind, it’s become easier with practice and patience.
+Most of the time I fall asleep or think that I am sleeping, but to be honest, it’s hard to really know.
+I guess you’ll just have to experience it for yourself!

 Is It Safe?

 Absolutely!
 Though I do recommend researching the facility near you to make sure that they thoroughly filter and sanitize float pods/tanks between sessions.
 You don’t want to end up in a moldy tank!

 Where to Go